Broken Promises: Teachers Sue U.S. Over Student Loans That Weren't Forgiven

 Menzel says she loves teaching.
 And she thought she was going to get her student loans forgiven, so financially she decided it made sense.
 "Oh yeah, definitely.
 That was a factor in it," she says.

-But just like Baker, Menzel says that after 10 years of making payments, she was told by her loan servicer that she was in the wrong type of loan and therefore couldn't qualify.
+But just like Baker, Menzel says that after 10 years of making payments, she was told by her loan servicer that she was in the wrong type of federal loan and couldn't qualify.

+If a call center worker had told her that 10 years before, she easily could have switched into the right kind of loan.
+But she says nobody ever told her.
+And so that never happened.

 She remembers after contacting her loan servicer repeatedly, trying to find a way to appeal, a call center worker told her, "Look, you just need to give up."

-"And I remember sitting at the table watching my kids running around and playing and just thinking man, I am stuck with this now," Menzel says.
+"And I remember sitting at the table watching my kids running around and playing and just thinking, man, I am stuck with this now," Menzel says.
 Thoughts of "the freedom that would come with being released of the student loan debt kind of came crashing in in that moment," she adds.

 Congress passed a partial fix, called Temporary Expanded Public Service Loan Forgiveness, that was designed to help at least some borrowers.
 But the teachers union lawsuit alleges the Department of Education "has mismanaged [that program] as well."
 As of March 2019, only 3.6% of applications for that new program have been approved.